 BAC Tracker software provides a simple user interface that anyone can use and performs hundreds of complex calculations resulting in a complete and unbiased report of plausible ranges of alcohol consumption and BAC results at any point in time for a given scenario.

 BAC Tracker is available on most internet based devices such as PCs, Mac’s, tablets and mobile devices.
 By logging onto www.bac-tracker.com to access the software, it can be used any time and in any location.
-If internet access is not available or not authorized, a desktop application is available.

 There are three different license subscription options.
 The temporary license is a 30 day license and is primarily used by individuals who do not work with BAC daily but need access to the calculations for a short length of time.
 Six month and one year licenses are used by professionals who work more regularly in BAC and are more cost efficient for this reason.
 All users are given full access to the software, reports, customer support and updates.
 You have the ability to cancel or change your license type at any time in your account settings if your needs should change.